RECOMMENDED CDROM: "The

 provokes fizzing of cola.
 Or, with submerged Mentos, pass high power

-light beam through the water adjacent to them.
-(Video projector?
-Ten
+light beam through the water adjacent to the invisible bubbles.
+(Video

 watt laser pointer?)
 With enough light,

 scattering should make the released plume of invisible microbubbles

 Restaurant style, not the stuff resembling peanut butter you find in